njablonski/ExeniaCampaign/README.md

 ## Exenia Battle Format

-The Exenia campaign resolves battles through games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/).
+The Exenia Campaign resolves battles through games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/).
 Each game you play represents a battle that has been triggered by events in the current strategic turn, and the outcome of the game will determine the outcome of the battle.

 The Exenia Campaign aims to tell a new, thematic Legends story, and to be a fresh, newbie-friendly way to experience the Star Wars universe through the X-Wing miniatures game.
 To this end, the Exenia Campaign uses a special restricted format for [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/).